 Ice is pretty rough on blenders, especially if you’re looking for a great blender for margaritas.
 So first and foremost, you’ll want something built tough as nails.
 Second, many of today’s blenders don’t have the power to tear through the ice, converting it into a snow-like consistency or breaking it down too little for ice-cold beverages.
 The blenders we picked are bar none the best at converting ice into the size you need it, thanks to their powerful motors, ultra-tough jars, and super strong blades.
 In addition to ice, being able to blend foods helps you reduce your share of plastic waste and other waste, too, with plastic bags, cardboard, plastic bottles, etc. No longer will you have to buy pre-cooked packaged foods and drinks that come in an assortment of plastic bags, plastic bottles, or boxes.
 By collecting all your ingredients and then making the food or drink at home yourself with your food processor, you can contribute to conserving and protecting the environment.

 Noise and Performance

 On the other hand, if you want to collect more information before making a decision, then take a look at our analysis of Blendtec vs. Vitamix to get a closer look.
-Or if you’re more interested in chopping veggies instead of ice, we’ve also got data on the best blender for green smoothies.
-And, as always, keep on eye on our news section to learn more about the latest high-tech blenders hitting the market, like the impressive KitchenAid Torrent.
+Or, if you’re more interested in chopping veggies instead of ice, we’ve also got data on the best blender for green smoothies.
+And, as always, keep an eye on our news section to learn more about the latest high-tech blenders hitting the market, like the impressive KitchenAid Torrent.